brionesp/PythonJan2021/README.md

 # PythonJan2021
 Intro_Intermediate_Advanced class

-## Upload off all the working Jupyter Notebook files from my Python Certificate Program
+## Upload of all the working Jupyter Notebook files from my Python Certificate Program

 ### January2021 - May 2021
 #### 7.8 CEUs